Azure/azure-sdk-for-java/sdk/appconfiguration/azure-spring-cloud-feature-management/README.md

   * Supports application.yml file feature flag setup
 * Feature Flag lifetime management
   * Configuration values can change in real-time, feature flags can be consistent across the entire request
+* Use different variants of a feature in different circumstances

 ### Feature Flags

-Feature flags are composed of two parts, a name and a list of feature-filters that are used to turn the feature on.
+Feature flags can be either on 0r off.
+They are composed of two parts, a name and a list of feature-filters that are used to turn the feature on.

 ### Feature Filters